 Queen’s was awarded a prestigious Green Flag Award in the 2019 Green Flag Awards – becoming the first university in Northern Ireland to be recognised by the scheme.

 The Green Flag Award is the benchmark national standard for parks and green spaces in the UK.
 It was first launched in 1996 to recognise and reward the best green spaces in the country and is an internationally recognised certification for environmental quality management for parks and open spaces.

-Queen’s is currently ranked 173 in the world (QS World University Rankings 2021), in the top 140 in the world for graduate prospects (QS Graduate Employability Rankings 2020), ranked 22nd in the world for international outlook (Times Higher Education World University Rankings 2022) and 99% of our research environment is world-leading or internationally excellent (REF 2021).
+Queen’s is ranked 200 in the world (Times Higher Education World University Rankings 2021), in the top 140 in the world for graduate prospects (QS Graduate Employability Rankings 2020), ranked 22nd in the world for international outlook (Times Higher Education World University Rankings 2022) and 99% of our research environment is world-leading or internationally excellent (REF 2021).